kkkicko/kkkicko.github.io/README.md

 # Landing Page for a Bar Startup Project

-**Maximum minified one-page site that has been optimized for three standard device screens: Desktop, Tablet and Mobile**
+**Maximum minified one-page site that has been optimized for three standard device screens: Desktop, Tablet and Mobile.**

 ## Technologies and approaches
 * HTML